 The next morning, he woke up with a headache.
 He asked his mom, and she told him it was because he played too much baseball.

 Today, music is more important than ever.
-We live in a world where everyone has access to everything – especially music.
+We live in a world where everyone can access everything – especially music.

-In this article, we’ll take a look at the greatest songs of all time, and explain what made them so special.
+This article exarticle’llgreatest songs of all time and explain what made them so special.

 When you think about it, music has been around for ages.
-It is an art that can never die, and it will always be relevant.
+It is an art that can never die and will always be relevant.
 Music is more than just a hobby for most people.
-It is an outlet that helps people deal with life, whether they are depressed or happy.
+It is an outlet that helps people deal with life, whether depressed or happy.

-A large part of what makes music so special is that it has the ability to bring people together.
-Think about it, no matter what happens in life, we all need to listen to music and sing along.
-Whether it’s in the car or at home, music brings us together.
+A large part of what makes music so special is that it can bring people together.
+Think about it, no matter what happens, we all need to listen to music and sing along.
+Music brings us together, Whether in the car or at home.

 Music also teaches us about life.
 We learn about our society, politics, and culture through music.
 Some of the best musicians are composers.
-They use their music as a tool to show the beauty of the world, as well as the problems and challenges that exist.
+They use their music as a tool to show the world’s beautworld’she problems and challenges that exist.

 It is no wonder that when the government outlawed rock and roll, it made it illegal for kids to listen to music.
-If kids couldn’t play music, they wouldn’t listen to it.
-And if they didn’t listen to it, they would be less likely to learn about life.
+If kids couldn’t playcouldn’tthey, they wouldn’t list, wouldn’t.
+And if they didn’t hear, didn’t would be less likely to learn about life.

 #3.
 ‘Jingle Bells’ by James Pierpont, 1857

-In the late 19th century, a British musician named James Pierpont wrote a song called “Jingle Bells” that has since become the most popular Christmas carol in history.
+In the late 19th century, a British musician named James Pierpont wrote “Jingle Bells,” which has si “ce become the most popular Christmas carol in history.

-It wasn’t until the 1950s that the first jingle commercial was aired.
-But when you think about it, the jingle is actually a very simple concept.
+It wasn’t until wasn’t50s that the first jingle commercial was aired.
+But when you think about it, the jingle is a very simple concept.

 We all know that music can change the world.
-Whether it was the Beatles, Elvis, or the Stones who changed the world, it is undeniable that music has the power to move people.
+Whether the Beatles, Elvis or the Stones changed the world, it is undeniable that music can move people.

 Today, music is more important than ever.
-We live in a world where everyone has access to everything – especially music.
+We live in a world where everyone can access everything – especially music.

 The ability to share a song or album with a friend has made it easier for people to discover new music.
-Even if you’re not a musician yourself, you can enjoy the music of others and make them feel special.
+Even if you’re not you, you can enjoy the music of others and make them feel special.

 Songs have a way of resonating with people.
-They can either bring us joy, make us cry, or inspire us.
-Sometimes, we can all relate to a song and feel like we’re singing along.
+They can bring us joy, cry, or inspire us.
+Sometimes, we can all relate to a song and feel like we’re singing we’re.

 The song is about a boy whose girlfriend is cheating on him with another man.
 As he listens to her phone messages, he finds out that she has been lying to him about a previous relationship and has been seeing her boyfriend for months.